BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: generating functions at infinite and analogues of Lyndon words

 To get from the $U(N)$ theory to the $SO(N)$ theory, we replace the generic complex matrices of the $U(N)$ theory with the anti-symmetric complex matrices of the $SO(N)$ theory.
 This is a $\mathbb{Z}_2$ quotient on the space of traces.

 We examine the effect of the $\mathbb{Z}_2$ quotient by looking at an arbitrary $U(N)$ single trace.
-It is specified by a periodicity $k$, and an aperiodic matrix word $W$.
+It is specified by $k$, the number of periods, and an aperiodic matrix word $W$.
 Since a trace is invariant under transposition, we have

 After the quotient, $X$ and $Y$ are related to their transposes, so this relation reduces the number of independent single traces.
 The transpose reverses the matrix word - we call the reversed word $W^{(r)}$ - and introduces a factor of $(-1)^{k \, l(W)}$, where $l(W)$ is the length of $W$.